at a glance

 Job Satisfaction: Genetics Technologists help patients and families by utilising cutting edge technology in areas such as prenatal diagnosis, congenital abnormalities, familial and hematologic and other malignancies.
 The results produced by the genetics technologist provide information that physicians, patients and families use to make important decisions about their health and medical care.

 Genetics Technology is a 17 month program.
-The program begins with two semesters of lectures and labs followed by a 12 week semester of clinical simulation at the Michener Institute (September 2014 to July 2016).
-Semesters 4 and 5 are a 20 week hospital based clinical education in Clinical Cytogenetics and Clinical Molecular Genetics (September 2015 to January 2016).
-There are 2 on-line courses taken over the 17 month study period.
+The program begins with two semesters of lectures and labs followed by a 12 week semester of clinical simulation at the Michener Institute (September 2015 to July 2016).
+Semester 4 is a 18 week hospital based clinical education in Clinical Cytogenetics and Clinical Molecular Genetics (September 2016 to January 2017).
+There is 1 on-line course taken over the 17 month study period.

 Graduates receive Michener’s Graduate Diploma in Genetics Technology and are eligible to write the Clinical Genetics national certification examination conducted by the Canadian Society for Medical Laboratory Science (CSMLS); successful completion qualifies you to seek employment across Canada.

-The Genetics Technology program is a 17 month program with 5 semesters (semester 5 is only 4 weeks).
+The Genetics Technology program is a 17 month program with 4 semesters.
 Fees are assessed on an annual basis.
 Year 1 tuition covers the two in-class semesters and the summer clinical simulation semester.
 Year 2 tuition covers the clinical placement semester.

 The fee policy for Canadian students can found on the Canadian Tuition Fees web page.